LGBTQ people are under attack in state legislatures. Help us fight back.

-Although then-Secretary of State John Kerry appointed the first-ever Special Envoy for the Human Rights of LGBTI Persons in 2015, that appointment has not been codified into law and has not been filled by the current administration, despite promises to do so.
+Although then-Secretary of State John Kerry appointed the first-ever Special Envoy for the Human Rights of LGBTQ Persons in 2015, that appointment has not been codified into law and has not been filled by the current administration, despite promises to do so.
 The GLOBE Act would make the position statutory and thereby prevent any future Administration from eliminating it.

 Additionally, the GLOBE Act would authorize sanctions against individuals who commit anti-LGBTQ human rights violations abroad and require that the U.S. State Department report on anti-LGBTQ activity in its annual Human Rights Report.
 The GLOBE Act would ensure accountability for anti-LGBTQ human rights abusers and send a strong message to the LGBTQ community within the United States.

 Beyond the borders of the United States, the GLOBE Act would codify a non-discrimination policy in all U.S. foreign assistance programs to ensure that U.S. funded programs are fully inclusive of LGBTQ people, preventing U.S. funded discrimination abroad, and helps improve the effectiveness of the PEPFAR program, which combats HIV/AIDS abroad.

 The GLOBE Act would also permanently establish LGBTQ identities as a “social group” for the purposes of claiming asylum in the United States, allowing individuals fleeing anti-LGBTQ persecution to seek refuge in the United States.
 It would also prohibit the government from detaining LGBTQ people seeking safety in the United States, unless they pose a safety threat.